 Approval of democracy

-Formal associations have been emerging in Qatar, but – except for expat ethnic and regional organizations – most NGOs are actually RONGOs (royally organized NGOs), dependent or even part of the regime.
-In 2004, Qataris as well as foreigners, were given the right to form associations, but the formation of these associations is an expensive activity and marred by bureaucratic red tape.
-Other organizations that support the work of the government, such as the Red Crescent and the QF, have been very active in health care, education and research although cuts in funding forced some programs to be scaled down.
-The state’s generous redistributive policies make poverty among Qatari citizens almost unknown and associations that provide support for the destitute do not exist.
-The pandemic has exacerbated the precarious position of migrant workers, although government spokesmen emphasize that “Anyone who tests positive for coronavirus immediately receives high-quality medical treatment at no cost.”
-The rest of the population remained relatively cushioned from the short-term effects of the virus and the lockdown measures.
+Formal associations have been emerging in Qatar, but – except for expatriate ethnic and regional organizations – most NGOs are RONGOs (royally organized NGOs) that are dependent on, or even part of, the regime.
+In 2004, Qataris and foreigners were granted the right to form associations, but forming them is expensive, with the process complicated by bureaucratic red tape.
+Other organizations that support the government’s work, such as the Red Crescent and the Qatar Foundation, have been active in the health care, education and research sectors, although funding cuts have forced some programs to be scaled down.
+The state’s generous redistributive policies make poverty among Qatari citizens almost unknown, and there are no associations that provide support for the destitute.

 Social capital

-Qatar has been trying to move away from a rentier economy to a more knowledge-based, service economy.
-Quantitative indicators of progress are impressive, especially considering the restrictive blockade imposed on Qatar by its neighbors from mid-2017 to January 2021.
-Qatar still ranks in the “very high” category on UNDP’s 2020 Human Development Index, ranked 45th out of 189 countries with its score barely changing since 2017, although some of its neighbors – the UAE, Saudi Arabia and Bahrain – have overtaken it in the last few years.
+Qatar has been working to transition from a hydrocarbon-based rentier economy to a knowledge-based service economy.
+The country’s quantitative indicators of progress are remarkable, particularly given the restrictive blockade imposed by its neighbors from mid-2017 to January 2021.
+Nonetheless, Qatar maintains a “very high” ranking on the 2023/24 Human Development Index, placing 40th out of 193 countries.

-Meanwhile, foreign low-skilled workers receive extremely low wages by local standards and undergo strict and sometimes oppressive working conditions.
-Generally, foreign workers pay a subsidized fee for water and electricity.
-By now, about two million temporary workers live on the margins of society, and their welfare is seldom considered in government planning.
-About 60% of them live in what the Qatari government officially labels “labor camps,” many of which are outside the city and lack basic amenities.
+Meanwhile, low-skilled foreign workers are paid wages that are extremely low by local standards and are subject to strict, sometimes oppressive working conditions.
+Foreign workers pay subsidized fees for water and electricity.
+About 2 million temporary workers live on the margins of society, and the government seldom considers their welfare in its planning.
+Most live in areas designated by the Qatari government as “labor camps,” many of which are outside the city and lack basic amenities.

 Socioeconomic barriers